Blendify/blender-manual/blender_docs/manual/physics/soft_body/introduction.rst

 - Soft Bodies work especially well if the objects have an even vertex distribution.
   You need enough vertices for good collisions.
-You change the deformation (the stiffness) if you add more vertices in a certain region (see the animation of *Image 1b*).
+You change the deformation (the stiffness) if you add more vertices in a certain region (see the animation of Fig. :ref:`fig-softbody-intro-cone`).
 - The calculation of collisions may take a long time.
 If something is not visible, why calculate it?
-- To speed up the collision calculation it is often useful to collide with an additional, simpler, invisible, somewhat larger object (see the example to *Image 1a*).
+- To speed up the collision calculation it is often useful to collide with an additional, simpler, invisible, somewhat larger object (see the example to Fig. :ref:`fig-softbody-intro-cloth`).
 - Use Soft Bodies only where it makes sense.
   If you try to cover a body mesh with a tight piece of cloth and animate solely with Soft Body, you will have no success.
 Self collision of Soft Body hair may be activated,